Are music and art your strongest connections to the Divine?

 Classically-trained musician-members of the congregation include string, wind and brass artists who play and teach throughout the Twin Cities.
 With excellent acoustics, Olivet’s sanctuary is sought out by numerous local chamber music groups who often share music during worship, and offer discounted concert tickets to Olivet members.

-Led by professional musician and teacher, Buffy Larson, Olivet’s bell choir is an opportunity for the musician and non-musician alike to participate in the ministry of music.
-The bell choir rehearses weekly on Saturday mornings and provides worship music.
+Led by our Music Director, Brian De Young, Olivet’s bell choir is an opportunity for the musician and non-musician alike to participate in the ministry of music.
+The bell choir rehearses weekly on Tuesday evening and provides worship music.

 With excellent acoustics and charming English Cottage-style building and garden courtyard, Olivet is a wonderful practice and performance setting with a variety of spaces available.